Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 Your customers are jumping across platforms like stepping stones.
 Most brands only show up on one.

 This is what Neil Patel calls “Search Everywhere Optimization.”
-The idea is simple: format your content to rank across all major discovery surfaces, not just traditional search engines.
+The idea is simple: format your content to rank across all major discovery surfaces, not just traditional search engines, to stay relevant in digital marketing trends 2026.
+We recently helped a law firm rank #1 without writing new posts by optimizing their existing content for modern search.

 How to do it:

-When your content aligns with how people actually search, you show up everywhere they look.
+When your content aligns with how people actually search, you show up everywhere they look in 2026.

 3. AI Slop Is Real and It’s Costing Teams